Milestone 5 Requirements

 PointOfSale in your

-FriedPiper solution.
-This project must be a .NET Core 5.0 WPF App, as is shown in the images below:
+FlyingSacuer solution.
+This project must be a .NET 6.0 WPF App, as is shown in the images below:

-If you do not have this option, you may need to update your installation of Visual Studio and add the Desktop Workflow.
+If you do not have the option of creating a .NET WPF , you may need to update your installation of Visual Studio and add the Desktop Workflow.
 These steps are laid out below.

 To update Visual Studio, select